pieter-degroote/UltimateKEYS-testing/README.md

 ## CE (Compact Edition) for French and English :

-See the folder **`compact-edition`** for a simplified test version which allows faster access to letters with a circumflex accent (â, ê, î, ô, û), but at the cost of removing some dead keys (which can be useful for French and accented English).
+See the folder **`compact-edition`** for a simplified test version which allows faster access to letters with a circumflex accent (â, ê, î, ô, û), but at the cost of removing some dead keys (this can be useful for French and accented English).

 ## Concept with 'chained dead keys' :